 A&E numbers in most deprived areas double that of richest

+Higher A&E attendances amoung the poorest areas not down to reduced GP access, says the Royal College of Emergency Medicine

-Patients in the poorest areas of England attend A&E at almost double the rate of those in the richest, new NHS data shows.
+Patients in the poorest parts of England attend A&E at double the rate of those in the richest parts, new NHS data shows.

 Register for free to continue reading